-GUEST BLOGGER Reiki master Dana Lisa Young and I first connected through the internet, finally meeting in person when I gave the Medical Reiki Intensive in Atlanta.
+GUEST BLOGGER Reiki master Dana Lisa Young and I first connected through the internet, finally meeting in person when I gave the Reiki & Medicine Masterclass in Atlanta.
 Dana responded to my open invitation to share a favorite Reiki story.
 Perhaps she’ll inspire you to do so also!

 My Mother’s Reiki Healing

 by Dana Lisa Young

 Four years ago, my mother had a reaction to prescription pain medication resulting from a dosing error, and lay in a hospital near death.